 Proper drainage is non-negotiable for plant health.

 - Drainage Holes: Always choose pots with drainage holes to allow excess water to escape.
-Without them, roots can sit in stagnant water, leading to root rot [cite: 4, care].
+Without them, roots can sit in stagnant water, leading to root rot.

 - Saucers: If your pot has drainage holes and is used indoors, a matching saucer is essential to collect excess water and protect your surfaces.
 Ensure the saucer is emptied after watering.